-Land and buildings for own use were revalued in December 2019 based on professional independent valuations, but valuations were deemed to have remained unchanged when compared to the valuations in the year ended 31 December 2021 and 2020.
+Land and buildings for own use were revalued in December 2022 based on professional independent valuations.
+The valuation for the year ended 31 December 2021 was deemed to have remained unchanged when compared to the valuation in the prior year.